Most Active Stories

 The star of the show?
 The hotly contested race in Ohio, where Rick Santorum and Mitt Romney are engaged in a battle royale for its trove of 63 delegates and Midwest bragging rights.

-But candidates are also aggressively prospecting for votes and delegates from Idaho to Vermont, from the socially conservative South where Newt Gingrich will attempt to revive his campaign with a win in his home state of Georgia, to caucus states like North Dakota where Ron Paul has staked his presidential future.
+But candidates are also aggressively prospecting for votes and delegates from Idaho to Vermont; from the socially conservative South, where Newt Gingrich will attempt to revive his campaign with a win in Georgia (which he represented for two decades in the House); to caucus states like North Dakota, where Ron Paul has staked his presidential future.